Context

 Please submit the following:

 • A slide deck focusing on methodology, experiments, and results.
-Do not include data description in your presentation; focus on the rationales behind your methodological choices.
+Do not include data description in your presentation; focus on the rationale behind your methodological choices.

 • 10-minute oral presentation (+5 minutes for questions).
 The focus should be on the rationale for your methodological approach, the experimental process, and key findings.